bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Sjors Provoost: 00:21:15

 Yeah, there are definitely merchants that do that.
-But the flip side is that there's also merchants that use Lightning and Lightning is generally bothered a lot by this, by the existing RBF rules because they make it much more complicated to deal with penalty transactions.
+But the flip side is that there are also merchants that use Lightning and Lightning is generally bothered a lot by this, by the existing RBF rules because they make it much more complicated to deal with penalty transactions.
-So they may get, on the long run, they may get a better lightning experience out of this.
+So they may get, in the long run, they may get a better lightning experience out of this.

 Aaron van Wirdum: 00:21:36

 I mean, my personal opinion is that this should just be the general rule.
-Well, transaction should always be broadcast and forwarded, especially if they have a higher fee.
+Transactions should always be broadcast and forwarded, especially if they have a higher fee.

 Sjors Provoost: 00:21:48